Hyurl/hyurl.github.io/modelar/docs/en-US/Model.md

 - `keywords?: string | string[]` Keywords for vague searching.
 - `data: Model[]` An array that carries all fetched models.

+**Notes:** After Modelar 3.2.0, this interface extends the `Array`, so you can use all supported method of Array to manipulate it, e.g. iterating inside `for...of...` loop, invoking `forEach()`, `map()`, etc. Before that, it's just an object, you can access its `data` property instead.
+For compatible reasons, you can still access `data` after 3.2.0.

 ```javascript
 const { User } = require("modelar");